KnowageLabs/Knowage-Documentation/chapter_3/create_a_data-preparation/index.rst

     Creating a data preparation - 2.

-After clicking *Open* the data preparation process starts as depicted above in oreder to create the *avro* file.
+After clicking *Open* the data preparation process starts as depicted above in the first option to create the prepared dataset.
+Also in this second case the *avro* file will be created.
 Note that this process starts only the firts time the dataset is prepared and saved.

-In case of an already existing dataset you could be able to open it always by clicking the *Open in Data Preparation* from *Data Preparation* and in this case the final wizard with the data of the dataset is displayed.
+In case of an already existing dataset you could be able to open it always by clicking the *Open in Data Preparation* from *Data Preparation* and this time the final wizard with the data of the dataset is displayed.

 .. figure:: media/image3.png